DataDog/integrations-core/jboss_wildfly/README.md

 ### Installation

 The JBoss/WildFly check is included in the [Datadog Agent][3] package.

 Depending on your server setup (particularly when using the `remote+http` JMX scheme), you may need to specify a custom JAR to connect to the server.

 Place the JAR on the same machine as your Agent, and add the path to the `custom_jar_paths` option.

+   **Note**: The JMX url scheme is different according to your WildFly version.

+   For Wildfly 9 and older:

+   `service:jmx:http-remoting-jmx://" + host + ":" + port `

+   For Wildfly 10+:

+   `service:jmx:remote+http://" + host + ":" + port`

 ### Configuration